coffius/time-series/README.md

 * Reduction of number of operations for calculation of a rolling sum, number of measurements, min and max values.
 The idea is to use inverse direction of traversal through data in  the buffer and to reuse information from a previous element.
 Look at this [picture](http://i.imgur.com/kGU0jdg.jpg).

 ## Assumptions ##
-* Measurements are sorted by time from the earliest to the latest.
+* Measurements are sorted by time from the earliest to the latest - this is crucial for the current algorithm.
-* All measurements in a rolling window can be placed in RAM.
+* All measurements in a rolling window can be placed in RAM - it is important because only input records in memory buffer are used for analisys.
+In other case we need to use external memory algorithms.
-* Values of measurements are evenly distributed.
+* Values of measurements are evenly distributed - it helps to reduce operations to find min/max values at the average.
+But there are other possible options.
+For example, if values of measurements increase(or decrease) monotonically then it is possible to optimize this part even better.
 * All input data is placed in one file.